moecre/forked-daapd-homebridge-middleware/README.md

   "service": "Light",
   "switch": {
-    "status": "http://{HOSTNAME ON WHICH FORKED-DAAPD-HOMEBRIDGE-MIDDLEWARE IS RUNNING}:3000/playlists/{URL ENCODED NAME OF THE PLAYLIST IN FORKED-DAAPD}", "powerOn": "http://{HOSTNAME ON WHICH FORKED-DAAPD-HOMEBRIDGE-MIDDLEWARE IS RUNNING}:3000/playlists/{URL ENCODED NAME OF THE PLAYLIST IN FORKED-DAAPD}/play", "powerOff": "http://{HOSTNAME ON WHICH FORKED-DAAPD-HOMEBRIDGE-MIDDLEWARE IS RUNNING}:3000/player/stop" }
+    "status": "http://{HOSTNAME ON WHICH FORKED-DAAPD-HOMEBRIDGE-MIDDLEWARE IS RUNNING}:3000/playlists/{URL ENCODED NAME OF THE PLAYLIST IN FORKED-DAAPD}", "powerOn": "http://{HOSTNAME ON WHICH FORKED-DAAPD-HOMEBRIDGE-MIDDLEWARE IS RUNNING}:3000/playlists/{URL ENCODED NAME OF THE PLAYLIST IN FORKED-DAAPD}/play[?shuffle=true]", "powerOff": "http://{HOSTNAME ON WHICH FORKED-DAAPD-HOMEBRIDGE-MIDDLEWARE IS RUNNING}:3000/player/stop" }
 }
 ```
+The `/playlists/:playlist/play` endpoint has an optional parameter `shuffle`.
+If applied all the playlist items get added to the queue shuffled.

 ### Speaker (output device)